Girl Names That End with L

-Girl names ending in L include many popular choices.
+Girl names ending in L include many lovely choices.

-Abigail is the top girl name ending with L right now.
-Along with Abigail, other girl names in the US Top 500 include Hazel, Isabel, Ariel, and Rachel.
+Abigail is the top girl name ending with L in the US right now.
+Along with Abigail, other L-ending girl names in the US Top 500 include Hazel, Isabel, Ariel, and Rachel.

 Unique girl names with L endings on our recommended list include Nell, Soleil, Sybil, and Toril.